14 stunning places to go in Monaco (2026 travel guide)

 Larvotto Beach

-The beach was recently refurbished, so the facilities are pretty modern.
-You’ll find showers, changing areas, and lifeguards in the summer.
-There are free sections where you can throw down a towel, or you can rent sun loungers and umbrellas from private areas if you’d rather have a bit more comfort.
+The facilities are pretty modern, with showers, changing areas, and lifeguards in the summer.
+There are free sections put down your towel, or you can rent sun loungers and umbrellas.
+It’s also a good spot for a walk along the seafront.

 It gets packed in July and August, so if you want space, go early in the morning or later in the evening.
-Even outside of peak times, it’s a good spot for a walk along the seafront.

 Bus lines 5 and 6 stop nearby (pay by Contactless on board, €2) , making it easy to reach without a car.
-If you’re only in Monaco for the day then we’d probably recommend skipping it and prioritising other areas (a beach is a beach) but that’s our personal preference.

 Why go?
 Beaches, sun and a break from the craziness of Monaco.